shiwaforce/poco-example/README.md

 	Visit http://localhost:5000 to see the application's main page.

-	Since no mode was defined the application started in default mode.
+	Since no plan was defined the application started in default plan.
 This means the examplevotingapp_worker container runs .Net in the worker node.

 	```shell
 	$ project-compose down example-voting-app
 	```
 	This stops the containers.

-4. Start and stop the Docker example voting app in javaworker mode:
+4. Start and stop the Docker example voting app in javaworker plan:
 	```shell
 	$ project-compose start example-voting-app javaworker
 	```
 	Visit http://localhost:5000 to see the application's main page.

-	The application was started in javaworker mode, so the examplevotingapp_worker container contains OpenJDK 1.8 to run the worker node.
+	The application was started in javaworker plan, so the examplevotingapp_worker container contains OpenJDK 1.8 to run the worker node.

 	```shell
 	$ project-compose down example-voting-app javaworker